JeroenSoeters/wheel/README.md

 Installation and configuration of all these tools is time consuming and requires specialized knowledge, yet tools for automating this process are widely available in the form of infrastructure as code (ansible, chef, puppet) and pipelines as code (jenkinsfile, gomatic) and it turns out we're actually quite good at this automation!
 Yet for some reason we really suck at capturing these artifacts in a reusable form so that other teams can quickly bootstrap.

 Meet Wheel!
 Wheel aims at bootstrapping a micro service system in minutes instead of months.
 Adding a new service requires a single command instead of a week's worth of configuring pipelines, docker compose, kubernetes etc. You tell Wheel which tool chain you prefer and wheel does the work for you.
 It aims to be tech-stack agnostic, extensible and very much pick-and-choose.
+Also Wheel provides you with a local developer experience

-Wheel is a command line util (written in golang) that orchestrates infrastructure as code and pipelines as code with the aim of drastically improving team productivity.
+Wheel is a command line util that orchestrates infrastructure as code, pipelines as code as well as a local development environment with the aim of drastically improving team productivity.

 ## Initial tech stack that will supported in an MVP
 * AWS